Benefits of donating to charity in your Last Will

-- Residuary gift: any remaining assets after all other requests have been fulfilled
+- Residuary gift: Donating any remaining assets after all other requests are fulfilled.

 - Real estate, such as land or residential property